“It always seems impossible until it’s done.” – Nelson Mandela

 At Open Door Legal (ODL), we’re pioneering the country’s first system of universal access to civil legal representation to dramatically reduce poverty and prove that the law really can belong to all of us.

 To achieve this ambitious goal, we’ve created an award-winning and best-in-class legal aid organization full of passionate, motivated, gritty, thoughtful, and team-oriented people.

 We believe that injustice is the heart of poverty and we’re looking for someone to join us in having a systemic impact on how we, as a society, ensure justice for all.

-- Provide services and support to our low-income clients with sensitivity and awareness to cultural, socio-economic, and disability barriers to service and skillfully navigate difficult or tense situations.
-Ensure that the Elder Law department’s client feedback rating continues to be positive.
+- Provide services and support to our low-income clients with sensitivity and awareness to cultural, socio-economic, and disability differences.
+Keep a high rating in the client feedback survey.

-- Embrace and embody our values of teamwork, grit, caring, passion, and dynamism.
+- Embrace and embody our values of teamwork, grit, caring, passionate, and dynamic.

 - Membership in good standing with the California State Bar.
 Applicants without active California bar membership will not be considered.
 However, those without a license are encouraged to apply to volunteer with us at opendoorlegal.org/volunteer.

-- Have a high level of comfort learning and using technology and cloud-based case management systems.
-We use Salesforce, Dropbox, and Google Suite.
+- Must have high comfort using technology and case management systems.

 - Must be willing to make a minimum two-year commitment to the organization.

 - Must be legally authorized to work in the U.S.

 - Bilingual in Spanish (eligible for slight pay increase).